TyreqPW/DA_Portfolio/Project3/Project3Analysis.md

 ### Solution

+* Projected employment_type column from the ds_salaries table
 * Used ```COUNT``` function to find total number of employees for employment_type with an alias as total
 * ```GROUP BY``` employement_type column to find how many employees there are per employment type
 * ```ORDER BY``` total alias in descending order